Learning Management Systems

 - Grade 8 GarageBand project.
 CAPTION: “At my previous school I was able to develop a program in teaching Film Music to year 8 students like a PBL (project based learning) environment.
 The students created their own sound effects, voice overs and background scores (either using loops, MIDI or own compositions).”

 A podcast is a broadcast that you play when you want it, on the devices of your choice.
 Many podcasts are published to iTunes.
 You can subscribe to the podcast series that you want to follow.
 When you sync your mobile device with iTunes, any new episode will be pushed to that device and you can play it.
+Good for students or teachers.
+E.g., 12 of my favourite podcasts for teachers.

 - Social networking in plain English.